rthrblck/guidelines/README.md

 - [ ] Build input form
   - [ ] Define all necessary textField props
+  - [ ] Figure out how to handle state updates from field inputs
 - [ ] Build guideline rendering engine
 - [ ] Make it exportable
 - [ ] Make it all pretty